jenst1234/Data_Science_Portfolio/readme.md

 	- **Overview:** In response to growing environmental concerns, this project aims to categorize vehicles into energy classes and predict their CO2 emissions using advanced machine learning and deep learning techniques.
 	- **Tools & Techniques:** Utilized Python for data manipulation, and applied machine learning algorithms such as Random Forest and XGBoost alongside deep learning frameworks to model emissions accurately.
 	- **Results:** Developed a model that predicts CO2 emissions with a Random Forest achieving an R² value of 99.7%, highlighting fuel consumption and electric range as significant predictors.
-	- **Impact:** The findings are utilized by policymakers and automotive manufacturers to develop greener vehicles and by consumers making informed choices.
+	- **Impact:** The findings could be utilized by policymakers and automotive manufacturers to develop greener vehicles and by consumers making informed choices.

 2. ### **[E-Commerce Delivery Prediction](https://github.com/jenst1234/Data_Science_Portfolio/tree/main/2%23%20Product%20Delivery%20Prediction)**
 	- **Objective:** The goal was to create predictive models that estimate delivery times for e-commerce transactions to enhance customer service and logistical operations.